Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_1/note.md

 console.log('we can use double quote in a double-quoted string, " by escaping');
 ```

-Now, use `console.log` to log the above strings and come up with your own.
+Now, use `console.log` to log the above strings and write your own.

 ## Number